scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ~~~~
 {: #figure-3b title="Intra-ISD PCB propagation from the ISD core to child ASes - Part 2"}

-The following figure shows how the four PCBs "c", "d", "e", and "f", coming from AS Y, are received by AS Z over two different links: PCBs c and e will access AS Z over ingress interface 5, whereas PCBs d and f enter AS Z via ingress interface 1.
-Additionally, AS Z propagates PCBs g, h, i, and j further down, all over the same link (egress interface 3).
+The following figure shows how the four PCBs "c", "d", "e", and "f", coming from AS Y, are received by AS Z over two different links: PCBs "c" and "e" will access AS Z over ingress interface "5", whereas PCBs "d" and "f" enter AS Z via ingress interface "1".
+Additionally, AS Z propagates PCBs "g", "h", "i", and "j" further down, all over the same link (egress interface "3").
 AS Z extends the PCBs with the relevant information, so that each of these PCBs now includes AS hop entries from core AS X, AS Y, and AS Z.

 ~~~~
                    +-----+      |   |      +-----+